tanaka-chiromo/face-image-classification/README.md

 Results
 =======

-The model achieved a training accuracy of
+The model correctly classified 77 out of 80 samples in the test set.